SamForrestB/samforrestb.github.io/_posts/2025-1-31-The-Interaction-Task.md

     }
 }
 ```
 Here you can see me trying to orient an object in the correct direction.
 My hands are fairly shakey so I have a hard time getting it correct, but that is also a flaw with my implementation.
+The raw hand tracking isn't fine enough to use, and I needed to smooth it out more.
 ![](/images/ObjectTask1.gif)

 You can enter move mode and get closer then go back to interaction mode, which helps a bit in getting it correct.
 But it is still possible to reorient an object in any way, you just need to grab the object from different angles and distances.